martin-vitek/triple/README.md

 3. `make`
 4. `sh ./start.sh`

+Start script runs as default this config port 1 - speed 250K, listen_only false port 2 - speed 500k. listen_only false
+port 3 - speed FD 125k-6M7, listen_only false

-To kill and unload all `sh ./end.sh`
+To kill and unload all `sh ./end.sh` !!!!
+Call it before you disconnect adapter from USB !!!!

 ## TODO
-1) Test on newer distributions...
+1) Test on newer distributions... - CHECK - Ubuntu 20.04 - kernel 5.13
-2) Use docker or some virtual env for providing tools for easier testing
+2) Test CAN FD on port 3
-3) ..
+3) Utility improvements